 3. The morbidity assumptions for use in determining the minimum standard for valuation of single premium credit disability insurance contract reserves are:

-a.
+For contracts issued to be effective prior to January 1, 2025:

+i.
 For plans having less than a 15-day elimination period, the 1985 Commissioners Individual Disability Table A (85CIDA) with claim incidence rates increased by 12%.

-b.
+ii.
 For plans having greater than a 14-day elimination period, the 85CIDA for a 14-day elimination period with claim incidence rates increased by 12%.

+For contracts issued to be effective January 1, 2025 and later:

+i.
+For plans having less than a 15-day elimination period, the 1985 Commissioners Individual Disability Table A (85CIDA).

+ii.
+For plans having greater than a 14-day elimination period, the 85CIDA for a 14-day elimination period.

 4. The minimum contract reserve for credit disability insurance, other than single premium credit disability insurance, is the gross pro-rata unearned premium reserve.

 5. The maximum interest rate for use in determining the minimum standard for valuation of single premium credit disability insurance contract reserves is the maximum rate allowed in Model #820 for the valuation of whole life insurance issued on the same date as the credit disability insurance contract.